Palace House Stables

 The photo above is of trainer John Watson on a grey horse, but can anyone name the grey horse?

-The photo directly above shows trainer John Watson with fellow trainers at Palace House Stables, but who are the other trainers?
+The photo directly above, taken at the Thurlow Hunt, shows trainer John Watson with fellow trainers at Palace House Stables.
+They are General Briggs, Mr Charles Tonge (Master), Basil Jarvis and Owen Webb.

 The photo opposite shows the winning trio of owner Leopold de Rothschild, trainer John Watson and jockey George Bellman after their success with Tracery in the 1912 St Leger